rism-digital/rism-catalogue-bacch/home.en.md

 In 1843, Cécile Cherubini (1773–1864), the composer's widow, commissioned Auguste Bottée de Toulmon (1797–1850) to compile a sales catalogue of her husband's estate.
 Toulmon used a list, now lost, which Cherubini himself had compiled of his own compositions.
 However, this list contained only the ‘best’ works, and for each of these only the ‘best’ source, i.e. the complete score, was listed.
 This meant that Toulmon’s catalogue was by no means a catalogue of works in the modern sense.
 Subsequent attempts to compile a catalogue of works (Bellasis 1874, Lesure/Sartori 1962) are largely based on Toulmon’s publication.
 Each new volume of the Luigi Cherubini Complete Works (published by Anton J. Benjamin / Simrock, Berlin) under the direction of Helen Geyer and the International Cherubini Society now brings decisive progress in source knowledge with regard to a catalogue of works for all genres of composition, and thus a basis for a comprehensive catalogue of works.

-As part of the project Luigi Cherubini and the teaching of composition at the Paris Conservatoire as a comprehensive training practice (c.
-1810-1840), an online partial catalogue of all of Cherubini's pedagogical and theoretical works was compiled between 2021 and 2025.
-These include works such as solfèges and basso continuo exercises, which are not usually considered ‘compositions’ but are of great importance in making Cherubini's understanding of the craft of composition and the pedagogical teaching of music theory tangible.
-Important preliminary studies for the present catalogue include the edition of the ‘basses chiffrées’ and ‘sujets de fugue’ by Sean Curtice (2016) and the edition of the ‘Cours de contrepoint’ by Maxime Margollé (2022).
+This partial catalogue includes works such as solfège and basso continuo exercises, which are not usually considered ‘compositions’ but are nevertheless of great importance in understanding Cherubini’s approach to composition and the teaching of music theory.
+Important preliminary studies for this catalogue include the edition of the basses chiffrées and sujets de fugue by Sean Curtice (2016) and the edition of the Cours de contrepoint by Maxime Margollé (2022).
 The works were catalogued as standard data using the RISM software Muscat.

-The works are identified by the abbreviation LCC (Luigi Cherubini Catalogue) or the RISM abbreviation BacCh, followed by an abbreviation key for the respective genre.
-This key is followed by a sequential number, which, as an identification number, does not indicate chronology or key sequence, but is based on the oldest printed sources.
-For the basses chiffrées, chants donnés and sujets de fugue, the numbering in Curtice (2016) is largely adopted, which in turn mostly follows the order in Pierre (1900, 1901).
-For the solfèges, the order in the first editions (Agus et al. \[1799\], Agus et al. \[1801\], Cherubini \[1838\]) is followed as far as possible.
+The works are identified by an abbreviation for the respective genre.
+The abbreviation is followed by a sequential numbering system, which, in the sense of an identification number, does not indicate chronology or key sequence, but is based on the oldest printed sources.
+For the basses chiffrées, chants donnés and sujets de fugue, the numbering in Curtice (2016) is largely adopted, which in turn largely adopts the order in Pierre (1900, 1901).
+For the solfèges, the order in the first editions is used as far as possible (Agus et al. \[1799\], Agus et al. \[1801\], Cherubini \[1838\]).

+In view of the musicological and music-theoretical interest in historical forms of composition teaching, individual exercise pieces are listed here and treated as independent “works”.
+The decision to assign all basses, solfeggios or fugue themes by Cherubini their own identification number is primarily motivated by the desire to make these exercises more easily identifiable for research and teaching purposes.

 ## Overview of the primary sources {#Sources}